-Working predominantly to make artist-made objects, sculptural installations/assemblages, collage and photography, my work is inclusive and experimental.
-Whilst there is a respect for the traditions of the techniques, I try to offer a refreshing open approach to the materials and methods that might be utilised.
+Working predominantly to make artist-made objects, sculptural installations/assemblages and collage, my work is inclusive and experimental.
+Whilst there is a respect for the traditions of the techniques, I strive to offer a refreshing open approach to the materials and methods that might be utilised.

 If you would like to arrange a studio visit, contact me about exhibiting or are interested in commissioning or purchasing work, please email me on; firstname.lastname@example.org